aag-1/nexdev/README.md

 YOU CAN ACCESS THE SITE HERE - https://nexuswebdev.vercel.app/

-Website has two landing pages - home page and another page when you click (in the toolbar) learn webdev > let's goo
+Website has two landing pages - home page and another page when you click (in the toolbar) learn webdev > "let's goo"

 then it takes you to the second landing page where you can learn webdev